 The post-911 surveillance state (fusion centers, war on terror crime fighting tactics, license plate scanners, Homeland Security grant money, monitoring of e-mails, text messages, and social media sites, no fly/terror watch lists, Real ID, tracking of cell phones, use of drones, etc.) the system needs your help in locating the whereabouts of these folks:

 Veterans, not politicians, ‘give us the right to vote,’ observers at Amherst Veterans Day ceremonies told

 Why the need for a 1965 Voting Rights Act if overseas military operations somehow secured voting rights?

 Comments questioning the US Armed Forces are often met with:

-Americans wouldn’t have the freedom to post comments on newspaper websites if people had not given their lives in Iraq and Afghanistan to protect that freedom?
+“You wouldn’t have the freedom to post your nonsense if people were not giving their lives in Iraq and Afghanistan to protect that freedom.”

 Is there any case in which the US Armed Forces have been sent to distant lands on a mission to protect freedom of speech?

 Is protecting freedom of speech even part of training scenarios?